 Neil Owen-Casey is a family law specialist with a particular interest in public law children proceedings.
 Neil represents parents, local authorities, children and extended family members in the full range of applications that come before the Court.

-Neil has written practice updates concerning: The Evidential Importance of a Permanence Report, and the Record of Decision and Consent to a Restriction of Liberty for a Child under the Age of 18.
+A visiting lecturer at Bangor University’s School of Law, Neil gives regular seminars to solicitors, local authorities and local Family Justice Boards, in respect of all aspects of his practice.
+He has written recent practice updates concerning The Evidential Importance of a Permanence Report and the Record of Decision, and Consent to a Restriction of Liberty for a Child under the Age of 18.
 You can download the documents here.

 - Family Law Bar Association (FLBA)

 - Acting Chair of North Wales & Chester FLBA

 Neil has extensive experience in care proceedings and cases involving chronic neglect, all forms of abuse, domestic violence (including sexual violence and honour-based), as well as non-accidental injuries, and fabricated and induced illness.
 He has also been involved in cases concerning disclosure of status, and matters involving the criminal jurisdiction where public interest immunity is an issue.

 Neil is regularly instructed in adoption cases, including those with an international element and involving the Conflict of Laws, and the recognition of foreign adoptions within this jurisdiction.
 He is also experienced in cases involving issues of identity, donor insemination and same-sex parents.

 Recent cases have involved honour-based violence, severe neglect, abusive head trauma and the removal of a child due to a parent’s mental health difficulties – which was complemented and informed by Neil’s Court of Protection practice.
 Neil is also experienced in dealing with applications for secure accommodation orders, and those brought under the Inherent Jurisdiction concerning the deprivation of liberty of young people.